 The Australian MRI-linac program is a 16 million dollar project at Liverpool hospital to build a Magnetic Resonance Imaging (MRI) device combined with a Linear Accelerator, which is used to treat cancer using radiotherapy.
 The goal of the project is to develop next generation cancer therapy equipment, in which changing patient anatomy and physiology can be visualized during treatment.
 This will dramatically improve the accuracy of radiotherapy, directly improving outcomes for cancer patients.
 This project is one of only four similar projects in the world, and the only one existing in the southern hemisphere.
-A number of groups are collaborating on this project, both nationally and internationally.
+The program is driven by the research collaboration of the Radiation Physics Lab, the Ingham Institute for Applied Medical Research in Western Sydney, and the Centre for Medical Diagnostic Technologies at the University of Queensland.
 The Australian MRI-linac program is led by Professor Paul Keall.

 Cancer is one of the leading causes of death, both in Australia and worldwide.
 Radiotherapy is one of the primary modalities used to treat cancer, with 40% of patients receiving treatment in Australia.
 Radiotherapy involves identifying cancerous tissue and irradiating it with high energy particle beams in such a way that maximum sparing of the healthy tissue surrounding the tumour is achieved.